 We can acommodate two adults in a queen bed, and have a smaller, "hired man's bed" for children.
 Fresh linens,fresh coffee, teas and snacks are provided by us.
 Canine friends are welcome downstairs in the barn...bring kennel or bed - we will supply the treats!

-For Summer fun bring your bikes, kayacks, and swimsuits.
+It is easy to get anywhere from here - For Summer fun bring your bikes, kayacks, and swimsuits.
 Winter toys: we have sleds, snowshoes, gourmet treats for your dog!
 Bring skates, skis, and boards...Hiking and cross country trails right out the front door!
-We supply you with a fridge and freezer as well as coolers for the barn.
+We supply you with a fridge and freezer in our house garage as well as coolers and a microwave for the barn.

 Interaction with Guests

 As much or as little as you wish.
 We do appreciate our guests introducing themselves while they are here!

 Private, peaceful, beautiful views, convenient to everything you might want to do in our part of the state.
 Addison County is ideally located between Lake Champlain to the west, the Presidential Range to the east.
 Quaint Vergennes is 15 minutes.
 To the north and south, two College towns: Burlington and Middlebury.

 Four-wheel or All-wheel drive is necessary in the winter.
 Snow tires helpful as well.
 If you are really lean and mean, you can bike the two "gaps" in the summer!